Traditional German Christmas Cookies- Recipes to Bake Links to Buy

 Soft Honey Gingerbread

 Lebkuchen is a type of gingerbread made with a variety of spices and honey.
-In Nurenberg, there is a guild of German Bakers who keep the recipe for their original Lebkuchen TOP SECRET…. and only cookies baked according to this recipe (with a thin edible wafer under the cookie, and is often dipped in a dark, bitter chocolate) can be called Nurenberger Lebkuchen.
+In Nuremberg, there is a guild of German Bakers who keep the recipe for their original Lebkuchen TOP SECRET…. and only cookies baked according to this recipe (with a thin edible wafer under the cookie, and is often dipped in a dark, bitter chocolate) can be called Nuremberger Lebkuchen.

 Other types of Lebkuchen exist… plain, with nuts or dried fruits… with jelly filling or plain.
 Lebkuchen keeps for a long time, so if you have a lot, you don’t have to eat it all at once.
 Also, I found that one of the bigger cookies is not only delicious, with a cup of coffee, it fills my tummy nicely in the middle of the afternoon.